bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 Mature blockchains are difficult to analyze because of their size.
 Ethereum-ETL is a tool that makes it easy to extract information from an Ethereum node, but it's not easy to get working in a batch manner.
-It takes approximately 1 week for an Ethereum node to download the entire chain (event more in my experience) and importing and exporting data from the Ethereum node is slow.
+It takes approximately 1 week for an Ethereum node to download the entire chain (even more in my experience) and importing and exporting data from the Ethereum node is slow.

-For this example, we ran an Ethereum node for a week and allowed it to synchronise.
+For this example, we ran an Ethereum node for a week and allowed it to synchronize.
 We then ran ethereum-etl to extract the information and pinned it on Filecoin.
-This means that we can both now access the data without having to run another ethereum node.
+This means that we can both now access the data without having to run another Ethereum node.

 But there's still a lot of data and these types of analyses typically need repeating or refining.
-So it makes absolute sense to use a decentralised network like Bacalhau to process the data in a scalable way.
+So it makes absolute sense to use a decentralized network like Bacalhau to process the data in a scalable way.

 ## TD;LR
 Running Ethereum-etl tool on Bacalhau to extract Ethereum node.